pxkundu/AWS-cloud_engineering_topics/BootCamp/Week1/Day1.md

 ---

 This ultra-detailed breakdown ensures participants not only learn the “how” but also the “why” behind AWS basics, with practical steps and chaos to cement the experience.
-Want to tweak anything—like adding more S3/IAM depth or adjusting the chaos?
-Let me know!